Get 20% OFF your perfect routine. Take our health quiz.

 3. Lavender (aromatherapy)

-Safe topically or diffused, and helpful for relaxation.
+Safe topically or diffused for relaxation.

 4. Mindfulness & breathwork